SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/sceewlog/descriptions/sceewlog.rst

 European REAKT project and based on the the `UserDisplay`_.
-The UserDisplay is not openly available, however, people with permission to run the UserDisplay can use it to receive alert messages from *scvsmaglog*.
+The UserDisplay is not openly available, however, people with permission to run the UserDisplay can use it to receive alert messages from *sceewlog*.

 To receive alerts with the EEWD set the format to *qml1.2-rt*, to receive alerts with the UserDisplay set the format to *shakealert*.
 There are currently no clients